6 essential personal training forms for your fitness business

 Despite your best endeavours, there’s always a risk that your client might injure themselves either during a session or as a result of your advice.

-That’s why you may want to take out specialist personal trainer insurance, particularly Public Liability cover.
+That’s why you may want to consider getting specialist personal trainer insurance, particularly Public Liability cover.

-This insurance will cover you if you’re held liable for a client’s injury or if they injure another person during a training session.
-Public Liability insurance will also cover damage to third-party property, such as exercise equipment at the gym you’re using.
+This will cover you if you’re held liable for a client’s injury or if they injure another person during a training session.
+Public Liability insurance can also cover damage to third-party property, such as exercise equipment at the gym you’re working at.

-Find out more about our personal trainer insurance here, or get an online quote in minutes
+Find out more about personal trainer insurance through Insure4Sport, or get an online quote today.

 Show Buttons